Jackson State Community College

 Jackson State Community College is a public community college in Jackson, Tennessee.
 It is governed by the Tennessee Board of Regents and offers associate degrees in arts, science, and applied science programs.
-It has the largest enrollment of any college in Jackson.

 Jackson State has branch campuses in Lexington, Tennessee, Savannah, Tennessee, and Trenton, Tennessee.
 It is also home to six sports teams: Men's Basketball, Women's Basketball, Women's Volleyball, Men's Cross Country, Baseball, and Softball.